Occupational Therapy (Children and Young People)

 For professionals

-Bromley Children’s OT referral form
+Bromley Children’s OT Hospital Discharge Referral Form

 Once a request has been received by the team, a therapist will consider whether your child meets the service criteria (see ‘who is the service for’).
 Our administration team will then write to you to tell you of the decision and next steps.

-Referrals for handwriting are only accepted from schools or home education.
+Referrals for handwriting are accepted from schools or home education.
 If another professional feels that a referral is required for handwriting, please ask parents for school or home education to make the referral.

 Calls may be recorded for training and quality purposes.
 To find out more, visit Personal information – Bromley Healthcare.